As every good hunter knows, the ability to see in the dark is a powerful tool that helps even the playing field between hunter and prey.

 IR Illuminators are a must have in night vision devices, so it’s great that this functionality is included in both the SM15070 and the SM14070.
 On both devices the IR wavelength is 805mn and the intensity measures at 75mW.

 Both the SM14070 and SM15070 have housings of durable glass filled nylon.
 Both devices are lightweight and designed with durability in mind.
+You may also use them with a head mount.

 When it comes to workmanship and defects in material, all Sightmark products fall under the Sightmark Limited Lifetime Warranty.
 For other defects, both of these Ghost Hunter products are warranted to be free from defects for a period of 3 years.